Your Complete Guide to Smile Makeovers

 For your smile to sparkle, your teeth have to sparkle first.
 If you notice white or brown spots on your teeth, there’s a high chance it’s due to fluorosis.
 In that case, you’ll need stain removal polishing.
 Don’t attempt to skip this step and go straight for dental whitening because fluorosis stains and yellowing are two different issues.
 Dental whitening won’t remove fluorosis stains.
 What you need is stain removal polishing where a microabrasion is applied to buff away the spots.
 In comparison, dental whitening achieves an overall lightening of the tooth colour.

 Of the many whitening treatment options available, perhaps most notable would be the chairside whitening, which is performed by a qualified dentist who is licensed to use stronger concentrations of the whitening agent since they have been trained on proper usage methods.
 Dentists can also use LED lights and laser technology to achieve better results in a shorter time.
-With the right technology in the right hands, chairside whitening can be completed in a single visit and give you pearlies that are up to eight shades whiter.

 Need a summary checklist for your own reference?
 Look no further!